-Putting bubble foam into my bath tub aka the story of how my toddler played for an hour and I got to sit for a morning.
+This is the story of putting bubble foam into my bath tub, how my toddler played for an hour and I got to sit for a morning.
 Bubble foam bath, bless your sweet activities heart.

 But wait.
 What is bubble foam?